oracle/weblogic-kubernetes-operator/docs-source/content/userguide/overview/k8s-setup.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

     #### Important note about persistent volumes

-Docker for Mac has some restrictions on where you can place a directory that can be used as a `HostPath` for a persistent volume.
+  {{% notice warning %}} Docker for Mac has some restrictions on where you can place a directory that can be used as a `HostPath` for a persistent volume.
 To keep it simple, place your directory somewhere under `/Users`.
+  {{% /notice %}}